AltoSolid/PetShop/README.md

 # HOW TO RUN THE PROGRAM:

-# 1 What do you need to have installed to run the project correctly?
+# 1. What do you need to have installed to run the project correctly?
 - php
 - Xampp or Wampp
 - MYSQL
 - Apache
+- Composer
 - Laravel (This project was developed with laravel 7.x)
 - DomPDF Library
 - Configure the port of the data base for MYSQL connection